avril-affine/equation-to-latex/notes.md

 # Notes

+- set baseline at bottom y-val of "0" and use for determining draw line
+- set the line base by normalizing by area, adding the difference to base, and create new line when next normalized rect base is different.

 - write down which symbols to take out so can add them in later stages
 - size of input image for the net is hard coded in code/generate_imgs.py img_to_array() and latex_to_code.py predict_symbol()
 - removed \div, \geq, \leq, \Xi from operators: opencv not recognizing any contour